How To Create Lead Magnets That Work

 When you have an Inbound Marketing platform, like Hubspot, you use email lead nurturing to ‘pull’ leads through each stage of your marketing funnel.
 If all leads did exactly what you expected of them, then this approach would work fine, without a lot of effort.

 Unfortunately, your leads, who can do use search engines, can and will enter your marketing funnel at any point of your funnel, and behave much more like kids riding a merry go around.
-Your funnel then starts to resemble a flywheel.
+Your marketing and sales funnel then starts to resemble a flywheel.
 The faster it spins, and the closer your leads are to the edge, the easier they will fall off your flywheel.

 You Must Have The Strongest Value Proposition